jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - add info of the extension from which a command comes from
   - in the menu we can filter by extension (and we see the extension of a command)
 - When calling `valet extension-name`, it should show the commands of the extension.
-- test the "sudo" feature: it runs the command by forking.
-We could add an option to instead rerun valet with sudo.
 - Add full support for interactive mode:
   - prompt the user in the scrolling terminal.
 Then we add an option to instead open a full screen editor.
 - In benchmark, with debug mode on, we can compute the time spent on each line of a function.
 See extdebug shopt.